prog4biol/evop2019/EVOP_Python_2018.md

 Now that we have gone over these points we can build our first FASTA parser

 1. getting [arguments from the command line](#command-line-parameters-a-special-built-in-list)

 2. [opening a file and reading every line](#open-a-file)

 3. [Building a dictionary one key/value pair at a time](#building-a-dictionary-one-keyvalue-at-a-time)

 4. [regular expressions](#regular-expression) to match a pattern

+   ​

+Spoiler Alert!
+Don't click this link yet: [Basic FASTA Parser](https://github.com/srobb1/evop2018/blob/master/scripts/fasta_parser.py).

 ![try it](images/Try-It-Now.jpg)

 1. Try creating your on our own FASTA parser using your text editor.
-   1. get file name from the command line
+   1. get a FASTA file name from the command line
    2. create an empty dictionary
    3. open the file
    4. read the file line by line
-   5. check to see if the line is the id or sequecne
+   5. check to see if the line is the seqid or sequence
    6. add sequence lines to your dictionary using the id as the key
 2. **Remember to test your code often!!** The more lines you write without running and testing are more lines to debug.
 3. Need help?
 [Check out my basic FASTA parser](https://github.com/srobb1/evop2018/blob/master/scripts/fasta_parser.py).

 ### Functions